The fund’s equity investments are spread across the world to capture broad gains in stock markets.

 The fund’s stock investments take the FTSE Global All Cap Index as a starting point.
 This was set as a reference by the Ministry of Finance.

-NBIM seeks to identify investment opportunities in select companies in targeted industries.
+Norges Bank Investment Management seeks to identify investment opportunities in selected companies in targeted industries.
 Portfolio managers are given mandates to invest in listed companies in a specific industry or market.
 Each manager analyses stocks to find investments with the potential for good returns over time.